eteeselink/relax-json/README.md

       "Hardcover"
     }

-is valid for a JSON document such as:
+This schema is valid for a JSON document such as:

     [
       {